Jas Anderson as Lex

 The fact that Lex suspects both of his friends equally, creates an increasing tension between the characters.
 Once the first gunshot is heard, several plot twists change the balance of power one time after another.

 The cinematography and editing fit the pace, and add drama to the story.
-We loved the use of natural light by Director of Photography, Josef Orlandi, especially in the interior scenes.
+We also loved the cinematographer's use of natural light.

 The dialogue works well throughout - street slang that fits the characters, short lines which feel natural in such an environment, unexpected reactions - all of these make the characters unique and interesting.
 While some lines in the climax are repetitive, the drama and tension are at their highest point.